Connecticut Assault Lawyer

 Assault in the Third Degree Arrest

 There is a common chain of events that usually trigger an arrest for Connecticut Assault in the Third Degree.
-First, there is typically a call to 911 or the police by someone involved in the Connecticut domestic violence arrest, or a concerned bystander or neighbor.
+First, there is typically a call to 911 or the police by someone involved in the arrest, or a concerned bystander or neighbor.
 Next, the police immediately come to someone’s home, separate the people involved in the domestic violence dispute, and question them.
 They closely look at someone’s body for marks, scratches or bruising.
 Domestic violence first responders are trained to ask specific questions and take particular notice of signs that might indicate that violence was occurring prior to their arrival.

 Misdemeanors are less serious than felonies and any jail time resulting from misdemeanors cannot exceed one year.
 If someone used a deadly weapon in the commission of their Third Degree Assault, then their one-year jail sentence cannot be suspended or reduced by the sentencing judge.

-First Court Date
+First Court Date for an Assault Charge

 First, they will have to speak with a family relations officer.
 These officers act as the eyes and ears of the judge and it is their obligation to conduct an initial domestic violence safety assessment for the presiding judge.
 The judge considers this information during the Connecticut protective order hearing that takes place later that day.
 These family relations officers are not required to maintain confidentiality.